Mary Valley hero

 The historic Timber Cutters' Walk in Imbil weaves between age-old jacaranda trees right down to Yabba Creek.
 Always stunning, it looks particularly spectacular in spring when the trees flower to create a canopy of purple.

 Rich in heritage, the Mary Valley is home to a number of country pubs where you can enjoy a hearty meal and true country hospitality.
 The Kenilworth Hotel has an abundance of country character and charm, and offers a friendly relaxed atmosphere to enjoy a drink or a meal.
 All meals are prepared using the freshest produce from local suppliers and there’s a children’s menu for the little ones.
 Tip: If you’ve worked up an appetite on your wanderings, the Kenilworth Big Bull Stack will hit the spot!
 Also worth a look is the Railway Hotel in Imbil.
 Built in 1914, this historic watering hole is a favourite with locals and famous for its roast dinners and very generous serves.

 Historic charm and fabulous food at the Kenilworth Hotel.

 Mary Valley country offers kayakers everything from gentle paddles to full weekend retreats.
 There are many tributaries to explore so set a slow pace and enjoy discovering the wildlife that make their home around this scenic waterway.
-If you’re an early riser, you may see platypus, kangaroos and wallabies and during the day you’ll see the brightly coloured Azure Kingfisher diving into the waters after fish.
+If you’re an early riser, you may be able to glimpse the resident platypus, kangaroos and wallabies; while during the day, you’ll see the brightly coloured Azure Kingfisher diving into the waters after fish.

 Bring your own kayak, or Ride On Mary will take you on a kayak or canoe tour to the most suitable drop-in point and pick you up at the end of your river journey.